Bitcoin Price Crash to $96,530 Ahead Per Expert As Gold Wins in Debasement Trade

 “It’s all a debasement trade.
 It increasingly seems that all asset classes – equities, real estate, crypto, commodities, fx, fixed income, credit, infra – can and should be evaluated by the extent to which they benefit from the underway and coming currency debasement”.

-Analysts note that such simultaneous strength in safe-haven assets and risk markets reflects growing concerns over fiat currency stability.
+Analysts note that this simultaneous strength in safe-haven assets and risk markets reflects growing concerns about the stability of fiat currencies.
 The strong performance of gold and silver amid a broader equity uptrend signals waning investor confidence in fiat currencies.